-8.5 Special consideration relating to attendance.
+8.4 Special consideration relating to attendance.

 The University policy is that all students should attend at least 80 per cent of timetabled classes in their respective units of study.
 Attendance is monitored in tutorials, but no marks are allocated for attendance, except where it is incorporated in some scheduled assessed activity.
-Applications for Special Consideration or for Special Arrangements for absences that do not involve a scheduled assessed activity are not necessary.
+Applications for Special Consideration or for Special Arrangements for absences that do not involve a scheduled assessed activity should not be made.

-8.6 Jury duty, military service, national sporting and religious or cultural commitments.
+8.5 Jury duty, military service, national sporting and religious or cultural commitments.

-Students who will miss an assessment due to commitments such as these may apply for special arrangements to be made.
-The Faculty of Science Special Arrangements Policy applies for all first year mathematics units.
-Note that an application for special arrangements must be made at least seven days before the date of the assessment concerned.
+Students who will miss an assessment due to commitments such as these may apply for special arrangements to be made, as detailed above.